PESD/akbash/akjob/README.md

 TODO: Documentation on using akjob's logging in custom job code objects.
 ### Akjobd Enviroment Variables
-AKJOB_START_DAEMON - If "True" akjobd will start automatically AKJOB_PID_DIR - Path to the directory where the pid file is written AKJOB_PID_FILE - Name of the pidfile.
-Default is akjobd.pid AKJOB_LOG_DIR - Path to the directory where logs files are written AKJOB_PYTHON - The python executable akjobd should use.
+* AKJOB_START_DAEMON - If "True" akjobd will start automatically
+* AKJOB_PID_DIR - Path to the directory where the pid file is written
+* AKJOB_PID_FILE - Name of the pidfile.
+Default is akjobd.pid
+* AKJOB_LOG_DIR - Path to the directory where logs files are written
+* AKJOB_PYTHON - The python executable akjobd should use.

 ## Creating and Scheduling Jobs
 ### Overview
 Jobs are created and scheduled by saving an instance of akjob.models.Job.
 Create an instance of akjob.models.Job.
 Set the various scheduling attributes.
 Set the job_code_object attribute using an object containing the code to run.
 Save the instance.
+### Timeout
+When the job is being executed, if it runs for longer than the timeout, job execution will be terminated.
+The job will run again at the next scheduled time.
+The defualt timeout is 300 seconds (5 minutes).
+You may set the timeout by setting Job.timeout to an integer number of seconds.
 ### Job Code Objects
 To execute job code, akjob will call the run method contained in the object stored in job_code_object.
 When akjob calls the run method, it also passes a referance to the job instance like so: `run(ownjob=self)`.